GEMINI-multimorbidity/partialLDSC/README.md

 ## Usage

-To run the analysis with `MRlap` different inputs are needed:
+To run the analysis with `partialLDSC` different inputs are needed:

 #### 1. The munged GWAS summary statistics (`conditions` & `confounder`):